Claude Code Failure-Mode Cluster Tracker

 Issues: 58 Reactions: ~30 First filing: 2026-05-14 Root-cause analysis: 2026-05-25 (#62205) Cluster framing: 2026-05-28

 Starting around 2026-05-14 a 2-week surge of bug reports surfaced one common shape: client behavior changing without a release boundary or changelog entry.
 The reporter #62205 (2026-05-25) traced the macOS Desktop variant to GrowthBook A/B feature flags being sync'd from the server every ~9 minutes and silently overriding the user's local settings.jsonpermissions.defaultMode: bypassPermissions flipping back to acceptEdits.
-The same shape applies on different surfaces: #63015 (2026-05-28) suspects tengu_compact_cache_prefix gating an auto-compact dispatch rewrite that silently fails to fire.
+A related dispatch-silence variant surfaced in #63015 (2026-05-28): auto-compact never fires despite the client statusline correctly identifying the threshold has been crossed.

 Cluster signature (three converging axes)